-It’s important when choosing from one of these categories that your chosen style works with the brand identity you are trying to create for your nonprofit.
+When choosing from one of these categories, your preferred style must work with the brand identity you are trying to create for your nonprofit.

 If you’re not sure the fonts you are drawn to work for your nonprofit, have your designer create several different styled fonts.
 Then run a focus group with your favorite choices! (crowdspring gives clients the ability to quickly launch free public or private focus groups in every design project).

 That way, you can get some outside opinions from friends, colleagues, your mom – anyone whose opinion you value – to let you know how they feel about each one.